The Michael Brown case didn't yield criminal charges, but the Justice Department sued the city of Ferguson

 Three officers were acquitted: Edward Nero, a bike officer involved in the initial police encounter with Gray; Caesar Goodson, who drove the van; and Lt.
 Brian Rice, the highest-ranking officer charged in connection with Gray’s death.

-Prosecutors dropped charges against the three remaining officers: Garrett Miller; Alicia White and William Porter.
+On July 27, 2016, prosecutors dropped charges against the three remaining officers: Garrett Miller; Alicia White and William Porter.

 Aside from the criminal trials, Baltimore officials approved a $6.4 million deal to settle all civil claims tied to Gray’s death.